Skip links and keyboard navigation

 The parapet wall is finished at the top with a heavy cornice with wide dentil course supported on fluted pilasters beneath.
 The rear elevations are without decoration and run as a parapet wall along the west elevation and slope back from the Abbott Street elevation forming a parapet to a skillion roof.
 The skillion roof runs back from the west , Wharf and Abbott Street elevations.
 The north and west walls are punctuated by evenly spaced windows of double hung proportion indicating the position of single rooms at ground and first floor levels.
 Some of the windows have been replaced with louvres.
 The fenestration at ground floor level along Wharf and Abbott Streets appears to be original except the main entry door at Wharf Street, which has been replaced with an aluminium framed door.
 The northwestern rear sections of the hotel appear to represent a conglomeration of a number of periods of alterations.

 Typically the interior of the ground floor has been altered to suit changing retail hotel requirements.
-It is now divided into restaurant kitchen, restaurant, public bar and ablution facilities.
+It is now divided into kitchen, restaurant, public bar and toilet facilities, and the main stair has been removed.

 The building is a strong contributor to the streetscape along both Abbott and Wharf Streets.